The contour gauge in use: telling untold: The Lagrangian and Hamiltonian systems with the dynamical constraints

-Before going further, we remind the basic items of the method the use of which makes a theory with dynamical constraints quantized.
-Let us consider the H-system, defined by $H(p_i, q_i)$, where the phase space $\Gamma$ has been formed by the generalized momenta $p_i$ and coordinates $q_i$, and $2m$ constraints, $\left( \varphi_a(p_i, q_i); \chi_a(p_i, q_i) \right)$, on $p_i$ and $q_i$ have been imposed.
 We suppose that the H-system we consider has an equivalence orbit which is nothing but the gauge group orbit in the gauge theory.
-Since the phase space $\Gamma$ is overfilled by unphysical degrees, in the most ideal case, we have to resolve all constraints.
+Since the phase space $\Gamma$ is overfilled by unphysical degrees, in the most ideal case, we have to resolve all the constraints.
 The additional constraints $\chi_a(p_i, q_i)$ are necessary to fix uniquely the orbit representative in order to quantize the H-system.
 After resolving all constraints, we deal with the quantized H-system where the physical phase space $\Gamma^*$ of dimension $2(n-m)$ is a subspace of the initial space $\Gamma$ of dimension $2n$ and is a fundament for H-system in terms of physical configurations, $H^*(p_i^*, q^*_i)$.

 Hence, in terms of the functional integration, the amplitude between the initial $| q_1^{in}, ..., q^{in}_n; t^{in} \rangle$ and the final $\langle q_1^f, ..., q^f_n; t^f |$ states takes the following form (modulo the unimportant normalization factors) \cite{Konopleva:1981ew,Faddeev:1980be}